 The aim of this course is to provide an introduction to the computational modeling of biomedical systems, presenting the underlying principles of mathematical modeling methodology together with its implementation using programming languages.
-This course is directed at students across a wide range of engineering background, and is designed to appeal to biomedical engineering sciences, and biological and life sciences by following an interactive computational approach.
+This course is directed at students across a wide range of engineering background and is designed to appeal to biomedical engineers and to others studying physical and engineering sciences, and biological and life sciences by following an interactive computational approach.
 Outline: